redlibrarian/redlibrarian.github.io/_posts/2020-02-01-exchange-and-the-public.markdown

 >The Ottawa Public Library has no power or authority over the applicants.
 They are free to seek out another venue for screening the movie.
 In fact, the applicant, Valerie Thomas, was able to see the movie in another location in another city.

-Since denial of a room rental did not precent Thomas from gaining access to the information, it was not censorship, and it did not contravene the *Charter*.
+Since denial of a room rental did not prevent Thomas from gaining access to the information, it was not censorship, and it did not contravene the *Charter*.